 Journalists prefer stories that are relevant to their niche.
 Therefore, if you want to capture their attention, get personal.
 Writing something that will intrigue them is one way of doing this.
-Another way you can do this is by personalizing you emails as you send them out.
+Another way you can do this is by personalizing your emails as you send them out.

 When pitching your release, target the relevant journalists.
 For instance, if your niche is hospitality, look for journalists in this industry to send your content to.
-If you don’t have a media list with journalists in your niche, you can sign up for one of Pressfarm’s packages and get access to their media database of over 1 million journalists, bloggers and influencers.
+If you don’t have a media list with journalists in your niche, you can sign up for one of Pressfarm’s packages and get access to their media database of over 1 million journalists, bloggers, and influencers.

 Do you need help finding media contacts to connect with?
-Pressfarm can help you connect with over 1 million journalists, bloggers and influencers across niches, publications and categories.
+Pressfarm can help you connect with over 1 million journalists, bloggers, and influencers across niches, publications, and categories.
 In addition to helping you with media relations, Pressfarm can also arm you with quality content that appeals to these professionals.

-With a professional press release, some engaging guest posts and an eye-catching media kit, you can capture media attention when it matters most.
+With a professional press release, some engaging guest posts, and an eye-catching media kit, you can capture media attention when it matters most.
 By distributing this content to the right media outlets and startup directories, the team at Pressfarm can help your brand feature in relevant search results across different search engines.

 With custom media lists from Pressfarm, as well as their database of 1 million+ bloggers, journalists and influencers, you can connect with the best media contacts in your niche.
 By building relationships with these people, you can tell your brand story widely.

 With a PR package from Pressfarm, you can build effective media relations and put your brand on the map.